nktnlx/data_analysis_portfolio/README.md

 ## Study Projects
 In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.

+### data structures and algorithms in python
+**Description:** Data Structures & Algorithms in Python on Udacity by Google.
+[The course official page](https://learn.udacity.com/courses/ud513).
+This 1 month course introduces common data structures and algorithms in Python.
+It overviews frequently-asked technical interview questions and teaches how to structure your responses.
+**Repository:** Check the repository having my notes and useful links on Data Structures & Algorithms in Python based on the course lectures, tasks and materials ---> [go to repo..](https://github.com/nktnlx/algorithms_by_google_udacity)
+**Status:** Completed in March 2023 (please, check the certificates section below).

 ### ab testing course by google
 **Description:** A/B Testing Course by Google.
 [The course official page](https://www.udacity.com/course/ab-testing--ud257?autoenroll=true).
 This 1 month course covers how to choose and characterize metrics to evaluate your experiments, how to design an experiment with enough statistical power, how to analyze the results and draw valid conclusions.
 **Repository:** Check the repository having my notes and useful links on A/B testing based on the course lectures, tasks and materials ---> [go to repo..](https://github.com/nktnlx/ab_testing_by_google_udacity)
 **Status:** Completed in February 2023 (please, check the certificates section below).